ashquarky/PowerPC-101/README.md

 A from-scratch PowerPC Assembly tutorial, focusing on reverse-engineering (reading code, not writing it).
 Very WIP.
 This is aimed towards REing Wii U stuff, so keep that in mind.

+I go over basically everything, so feel free to skip over some stuff.

 ## So, what's a PowerPC?
 PowerPC (PPC for short) is a type of processor.
 It was introduced in 1994 and was used in Apple computers up until 2006.
 Today you can find PowerPC processors in video game consoles, modern Amiga computers, and other specialised situations.
 The term "PowerPC" can also apply to the Assembly language used to program the processor, depending on the context.